jolled/GetingAndCleaningDataCourseProject/CodeBook.md

 All information in the files from step 2 is merged into one big matrix called allData

-##Create a second dataset with only variables containing means and standard deviation
+##Step 4: Create a second dataset with only variables containing means and standard deviation
 A filter is created with all columns with mean or std in their name.
 A second dataset, wantedData, is created by subsetting allData with the filter.

-##Make the variables names more understandable
+##Step 5: Make the variables names more understandable
 some text strings are replaced with longer names to make it easier to understand the variable names.
 *t->time
 *f->frequency